2025 Greater Chicago Championship

 Illinois High School Association (IHSA)

-Firstly, I’d like to thank the organizers and the directors, along with all of the players for making this edition of the IHSA State Championship the best it could’ve been.
+Firstly, I’d like to thank the organizers and the directors, along with all the players, for making this edition of the IHSA State Championship the best it could’ve been.

-128 teams played in the tournament – after the first day, only 8 teams remained undefeated.
+128 teams played in the tournament – after the first three rounds only 16 teams remained undefeated.

 Round 5; Final 8 undefeated